Shock in Obstetrics

 - Acute inversion of the uterus.

-- Cardiogenic shock: ineffective contraction of the cardiac muscle
+- Cardiogenic shock: ineffective contraction of the cardiac muscle due to

 - Myocardial infarction.